SteamInputWiki/SteamInputWiki/chapter-2/02a_input_styles.md

 Using the Steam Overlay, this input style provides a grid menu on-screen to select different actions.
 This enables a method to achieve a high action density by allowing up to 16 different buttons on a single input.

-This input style does not work on joysticks, where you must use Radial Menus or Hotbars, or on D-Pad/face button clusters, where you must use Hotbar Menus.
+This input style does not work on joysticks, where you must use Radial Menus or Hotbars.

 *Note: this input style requires the Steam Big Picture Mode Overlay to function correctly.
 The regular Steam Overlay, or no overlay at all, will result in nothing showing up on screen.*